 The ears should be of medium thickness and moderate in length.
 They should be level with the poll (top of the head) - neither drooping nor perpendicular to the ground.
-The size should be in proportion to the head and covered with fleece.
-Short, rough hair is acceptable.
+The size should be in proportion to the head and covered with short wool which can be mixed with short, rough hair.
 However, slick ears are discriminated against.
 Black or brown-specked ear skin is common.

 The eyes should be large and bright.
 Acceptable eye color is predominately a shade of yellow to brown.
 Any other color is a disqualification, the sheep cannot be registered.
 Entropion, which is inverted eyelids, is discriminated against.